-minute, setting a timer for 6 minutes will add about 30 gallons to the black tank.
-If you've emptied the tank and are filling it with the Black Tank Flush to facilitate a 2nd emptying, 30 gallons should be enough.
+tank and are filling it with the Black Tank Flush to facilitate a 2nd emptying, 30 gallons should be enough.

-If your floor plan has a 2nd bathroom, there will be a separate black tank for that bathroom, along with a separate Black Tank Flush Inlet for that tank.
+If your floor plan has a 2nd bathroom, there will usually be a separate black tank for that bathroom, along with a separate Black Tank Flush Inlet for that tank.